billyston/susubox_susu_service/README.md

 - [ ] Transaction notification (SMS / Email) should have balance updates
 - [ ] Rebuild all the Resource files (AccountBalanceResource as an example)
 - [ ] Provide descriptions for all api responses

+- [ ] Review all the exceptions and give proper messaging
+- [ ] Review all the response messages
+- [ ] All $variable, function and method names should follow CamelCase
+- [ ] All APIResource, ResponseDTO toArray and DB fields names must follow snake_case